-For the same reasons, it's such a great workhorse, it's not the most agile blade.
+For the same reasons that it's such a great workhorse, it's not the most agile blade.
 While not bad at chiffonades or julienning, it didn't perform as well as knives with thinner and lighter blades.
 If you are a fan of euro-style chef's knives, you'll feel right at home with the comforting weight of this blade in your hand.

 The Global Santoku has a little bit of everything and is a great all-purpose knife for smaller-handed cooks who don't want an eight-inch blade or a long handle with a slight rocker.
 Forged from a single piece of stainless steel, this knife comes with a razor-sharp factory edge.
 This knife received high marks in slicing, dicing, mincing, and all the other delicate work we asked of it.

-If you're unsure if Santoku style knives are for you, this Victorinox Santoku is a great way to try one of these knives without a big financial commitment.
-With a thin and sharp blade, it was an excellent slicer and a good knife to learn Santoku style knife work with.
+If you're unsure if Santoku-style knives are for you, this Victorinox Santoku is a great way to try one of these knives without a big financial commitment.
+It was an excellent slicer with a thin and sharp blade and a good knife to learn Santoku-style knife work with.

-All in all, the knife performed decently well in most metrics but had the worst hand feel of any of the knives we tried.
-The lightweight and plastic handle simply feels cheap.
-Whether you're on a tight budget or want a decent knife, you can throw in with your car camping gear and forget about; this is a decent little knife, but it just isn't of the same quality as the others on our list.
+All in all, this chef knife performed decently well in most metrics but had the worst hand feel of any of the knives we tried.
+The lightweight plastic handle simply feels cheap.
+If you're on a tight budget or just want a knife that you can toss in with your car camping gear and forget about, this is a decent little knife — it's just not of the same quality as the others on our list.

 Why You Should Trust Us

-We put each one through a series of identical tests that showed us how well they sliced, julienned, diced, chopped, minced, and chiffonaded.
+We put each one through a series of identical tests showing how well they sliced, julienned, diced, chopped, minced, and chiffonaded.
 We also analyzed the sharpness of their factory edge and the overall hand feel.
-Rather than simply rotating each knife into our daily cooking routines, our systemized testing made sure we could directly compare each knife's functionality for specific tasks.
+Rather than simply rotating each knife into our daily cooking routines, our systemized testing ensured we could directly compare each knife's functionality for specific tasks.
 This ensures a comprehensive look at each product that isn't just based on our gut feelings after a one-off trial.

 Analysis and Test Results